 Code Key for Opening and Closing Transaction Columns

-When viewing your Year-to-Date Export file or Tax Worksheets, you can use the following columns when determining your Cost Basis, Proceeds and P/L.
+When viewing your Year-to-Date Export file or Tax Work, you can use the following columns when determining your Cost Basis, Proceeds and P/L.

 - SEC_SUBTYPE - Equity Option, Common Stock, Index Option

 - NO_WS_COST - Cost Basis where no wash sale wash was reported

 - NO_WS_PROCEEDS - Proceeds where no wash sale was reported

 - NO_WS_GAIN_LOSS - Total gain/loss where no wash sale was reported

 - TERM - Short Term, Long Term, SixtyForty, Undetermined